Back to Blog

 Type 5 — The Investigator

-• Core motivation: To understand the world.
-Knowledge is how they feel safe.
+• Core motivation: To understand how the world works.
+Knowledge is the form their safety takes.

-• Strengths / blind spots: Analytical and independent, but emotionally a step removed.
+• Strengths / blind spots: Analytical and self-sufficient, though usually standing a step back from their own feelings.

 • Growth: Borrowing assertiveness from Type 8.
 Familiar figure: Einstein.